Global Health Chronicles

 Segment Synopsis: Dr. Dondero describes his appreciation for AIDS work moving him back into an international domain.
 He concludes his oral history with his belief that public health work, especially surveillance, is “never fun, but it’s essential.”

-Keywords: cholera epidemic; data tables; death surveillance; EIS Officer; family connections; H. Gayle; international activities; refugee camps
+Keywords: EIS Officer; H. Gayle; cholera epidemic; data tables; death surveillance; family connections; international activities; refugee camps

 Subjects: Africa; Canada; HIV; Madagascar; New England Journal; Peace Corps; Tennessee; Vanderbilt